-In addition to the student's chosen field of study at the baccalaureate level, students will earn a minor in Biblical or Theological Studies at no additional cost so long as the student completes a minimum of 15 credit hours in biblical or theological courses.
+In addition to the student's chosen field of study at the baccalaureate level, students may earn a minor in Theological Studies so long as the student completes a minimum of 15 credit hours in biblical or theological courses.
+Students may earn a major in Theological Studies so long as the student completes a minimum of 30 credit hours in biblical or theological courses.